 In this case, though, composer Jules Massenet (1842-1912) originally wrote his opera Werther for a tenor, but later went through and made the necessary changes so it could be sung by a baritone.

 The man in the blood-stained white shirt in this photo is the American tenor Andrew Richards.
-On his left is the French soprano Sophie Koch, and on his right the orchestra conductor Kuzushi Ono and the stage director Guy Joosten, who came up with an ingenious and convincing interpretation that was fully consistent with the text and the music.
+On his right (our left) is the French soprano Sophie Koch, and on his left the orchestra conductor Kuzushi Ono and the stage director Guy Joosten, who came up with an ingenious and convincing interpretation that was fully consistent with the text and the music.

 The staging was the same on both evenings, and the changes in the score are actually quite minimal from one version to the next, but I found it did make a difference to have the title role sung by a deeper voice the first night.
 The baritone seemed more like a brooding romantic hero, whereas the tenor came across as a timeless tortured soul.
 Though that could also have to do with the personalities of the two singers, as well as with the level of their voices.

 Werther is an opera I had seen previously, in different productions, in Darmstadt, Würzburg, Freiburg in Breisgau and Frankfurt am Main.
 It is based on the German novel Die Leiden des jungen Werthers (The Sorrows of Young Werther) by Johann Wolfgang von Goethe (1749-1832), about a young man who kills himself because he is in love with an unattainable young woman.

 By the way, Massenet’s opera Werther is in French, so the name is usually pronounced the French way, with an elongated second syllable, whereas Goethe’s novel is in German, so the name Werther is pronounced the German way, with the stress on the first syllable and a shorter second syllable.